 Choosing the right binoculars for the right price can be somewhat confusing.
 There are plenty of brands and models to choose from and many technical aspects to consider.
-This guide covers the basics of choosing a good pair of binoculars for traveling and general use.
-We’ve also listed our Top 5 All-Around Binoculars for 2017.
-If you’re looking for birding, astronomy, hunting or marine binoculars, you might want to check out our more specific Buyer Guides
+This guide covers the basics of choosing a good pair of binoculars for general use, outdoors, observing birds or wildlife, traveling, sports watching or a special gift to your loved one.
+We’ve also listed our Top 3 All-Around Binoculars for 2023.

 What Do the Numbers Mean?

 Binoculars are always represented by two numbers.
 The first number being the magnification, also referred to as the power or zoom, and the second number being the lens size.
-8×42, for example, means 8x magnification and 42mm lenses.
+8×32, for example, means 8x magnification and 32mm lenses.

 What is the Ideal Magnification?